Advocating for the continuation and preservation of the community-based behavioral health outpatient treatment models.

 Mission Statement:

-The Federation of Mental Health Services represents the interests of Article 31 and 32 clinics, advocating for the unique issues facing out-patient mental health and substance abuse providers.
+The Federation of Behavioral Health Services represents the interests of licensed Article 31 and 32 programs, advocating for the unique issues facing outpatient mental health and substance use providers.

-Our mission is two-fold: advocating for the continuation and preservation of the clinic treatment model and assisting members with minimizing ambiguity related to systemic changes.
-We are dedicated to the sustainability of community based, outpatient clinic treatment.
+Our mission is two-fold: advocating for the continuation and preservation of the community-based treatment models and assisting members with minimizing ambiguity related to systemic changes.

 Leadership